RodCardenas/Flow-DIY/README.md

 ##Minimum Viable Product

-Flow-DIY is a web application influenced by Instructables built on Ruby-on-Rails and React.
-The app will be divided into two major development phases.
-The first focus will be to comply with a list of features that will generate a viable product, while the second phase will aim to add more features to make the website truly shine.
+Flow-DIY is a web application influenced by Instructables built on Ruby-on-Rails and React that will focus on hosting electronics projects.
+The basic functionality of the application includes:

-### Phase 1
  - New account creation, login, and a website demo login
- - Bug-free navigation
  - Projects Interface
   * Project Creation
   * Project Editing
   * Project Navigation/Index
- - Deployment of the website (completed)
  - Attractive visual design
- - Completed production readme

-### Phase 2
+### Bonus Features
  - Favorite projects
  - User Comments
  - Completed production readme